yiisoft/yii2/docs/guide/runtime-routing.md

 ]
 ```

-> Note: Rules with server names should NOT include subfolder of the entry script in their patterns.
-For example, if
-  the application is under `http://www.example.com/sandbox/blog`, then you should use the pattern
+> Note: Rules with server names should NOT include the subfolder of the entry script in their patterns.
+For example, if the application is under `http://www.example.com/sandbox/blog`, then you should use the pattern
   `http://www.example.com/posts` instead of `http://www.example.com/sandbox/blog/posts`.
 This will allow your application
   to be deployed under any directory without the need to change your application code.